chaddotson/have-some-pi/README.md

 # have-some-pi

-Calculates Pi in various languages.
+Calculates Pii (accurate to 15 decimal places) in various languages.